 Reporting Allegations or Incidents of Sexual Misconduct

 TCSPP Community Members who have experienced sexual misconduct, including sexual harassment, sexual assault, domestic violence, dating violence, or stalking or who are aware of incidents experienced by other TCSPP Community Members should immediately report the incident to the local police department.
-Reporting sexual assault, domestic violence, dating violence, and stalking to the police does not commit a Complainant to further legal action.
-However, the earlier an incident is reported, the easier it will be for the police to investigate, if the Complainant decides to proceed with criminal charges.
+Reporting sexual assault, domestic violence, dating violence, and stalking to the police does not commit a Reporting Party to further legal action.
+However, the earlier an incident is reported, the easier it will be for the police to investigate, if the Reporting Party decides to proceed with criminal charges.

 To submit a report regarding a violation of the Sexual Misconduct Policy, click here.

 Deputy Title IX Coordinators

 A Reporting Party is not required to report to area law enforcement in order to receive assistance from or pursue any options within TCSPP.